Burniston

-Burniston is a village and civil parish in the Scarborough borough of North Yorkshire, England.
-It is situated about four miles north of Scarborough itself, on the A171 road.
+Burniston is a village and civil parish in the county of North Yorkshire, England.
+It is situated about four miles north of Scarborough, on the A171 road.
 According to the 2011 UK census Burniston parish had a population of 1,523, an increase on the 2001 UK census figure of 1,389.
 With all the new houses at River Meadows, the population is now roughly 1,500.
 The parish council is Burniston Parish Council.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 History

 The area is known for its prehistoric legacy.
 Dinosaur footprints have been found in the rocks at Burniston.

-The village appears, named Brennigston, in the Doomsday Book of 1086; the name means "farmstead of a man named Brýningr" in Old Norse.
+The village appears as Brennigston in Domesday Book.
+The name means "farmstead of a man named Brýningr" in Old Norse.
 The first church was built in 1235, and the first record of a pub was in 1782 when there were three alehouse keepers.

+During the early hours of 14 February 1823 a smugglers dispute led to William Mead shooting James Law with a pistol from his bedroom window.
+Law and three associates had stopped beneath Meads window to sing taunting songs as Mead was informant and had caused Law many legal troubles.
+After being shot Law died a week later and Mead was charged with murder.
+At the trial he was found guilty of manslaughter and sentenced to 2 years in jail.

 A permanent military presence was established in the village with the completion of Burniston Barracks in 1861.

 Burniston has held an annual agricultural show since 1888.

 In the mid-1990s, the 17th century blacksmith's forge, one of the oldest buildings in the village, was demolished for safety reasons.
 In 1995, the parish council celebrated its centenary by distributing mugs decorated with the village crest in gold and blue to village schoolchildren.